arbulu89/continuous-delivery/README.md

 1. OBS project and package must already exist.
 The process won't create a package.
 2. _.spec_ and _.changes_ file should be added to the git project or a [OBS _service file](https://en.opensuse.org/openSUSE:Build_Service_Concept_SourceService) should be used.
+Otherwise current
-Otherwise current _.spec_ and _.changes_ from the OBS package will be used, but this is not recommended if you want a real CD pipeline.
+   _.spec_ and _.changes_ from the OBS package will be used, but this is not recommended if you want a real CD pipeline.
+3. In case the git repository owns a _.spec_ and the OBS package uses a *_service* file integration, the _.spec_ file will be copied before the service update, applying the changes.
+The RPM version will still be calculated by the OBS service.
-3. Build process is not currently executed, so make sure the project builds locally (this feature might be added in the future).
+4. Build process is not currently executed, so make sure the project builds locally (this feature might be added in the future).
-4. Package version will be obtained from "Version: " in the _.spec_ file or calculated in case of the *_service* file is in use.
+5. Package version will be obtained from "Version: " in the _.spec_ file or calculated in case of the *_service* file is in use.

 ## How to use